 – Never forget to be careful.
 Sharp knives and heating sources like fire or electricity can do serious harm.

 What’s next for ‘Lekker eten met Parkinson’?
 Do you have any other projects in the pipeline?

 The book was published in the Netherlands market together with ParkinsonNet organisation, and we have hosted many workshops to introduce the book to people with Parkinson’s.
 We are now working out contacts in the US, Norway and Germany.

 The ‘Lekker eten met Parkinson’ team launch their book

-For comprehensive information about nutrition and Parkinson’s, please visit the EPDA website.
+For comprehensive information about nutrition and Parkinson’s, please visit Parkinson’s Europe website.

 How Rory Cellan-Jones used AI to monitor his Parkinson’s disease